RandomKiddo/image-modifier/README.md

-modifier.emboss(outputpath, show) # makes an emboss image modifier.warm(outputpath, show) # makes a warm image modifier.cool(outputpath, show) # makes a cool image
+modifier.emboss(outputpath, show) # makes an emboss image modifier.warm(outputpath, show) # makes a warm image modifier.cool(outputpath, show) # makes a cool image modifier.brightness(outputpath, show, level) # makes a brightened image by a factor of level (either + or -)
 ```

 ___